MiyamotoAkira/website/_posts/2020-01-21-names-do-matter.md

 # The Disclaimer

-Not long ago, a colleague described my naming as whimsical, which ... is more or less correct.
-I usually give names first within the ballpark (where is the ballpark is London-size), and then on second or third revision I try to improve them (make things work, make things right, make things fast).
-Also, I don't name things the same when I am on my own, than when I am doing pair programming, the second tends to be far better.
+Not long ago, a colleague described my naming as whimsical, which is ... more or less correct.
+I usually give names first within the ballpark (where the ballpark is London-size), and then on second or third revision I try to improve them (make things work, make things right, make things fast).
+Also, I don't name things the same when I am on my own, than when I am doing pair programming; the latter tends to be far better.

 # Name Things Properly